HareezIshraf5/tweets-sentiment-score-app/README.md

 ## Homepage and history
 ![2](https://user-images.githubusercontent.com/66345597/215772461-bc565468-82e5-48d8-9114-4ee28c7bac34.png)
 > disclaimer : This app can only search using one keyword at a time.
 (Homepage)
-> The tweets log required touch to scroll down.
+> The tweets log required touch/hold to scroll down.
 (History page)